ArsoVukicevic/AI4DimAndSurfQA/DimQA/README.md

 The project "ConsoleApp-UnitTests" consists of two unit-test that demonstrate how to perform two key steps: 1) camera calibration and 2) dimensional inspection
 * public void test_shape_matching()
 * public void test_calibration_using_caltab()

+# test_calibration_using_caltab()

+Before performing shape matching, the camera needs to be calibrated.
+In this project, we used MVTec caltab calibration plate.
+There is the official video tutorial from MVTec how to do it: https://www.youtube.com/watch?v=iEjH244KRbw.